 There is no way to be completely secure on the internet, and Tor does not change this.
 By taking reasonable precautions, it is possible to minimize the risks of browsing with Tor, like using the TorCheck website to check that your connection to Tor is secure.
 You can also incorporate a virtual private network or VPN to provide additional security for your digital activities.

-Finally, anyone browsing Tor’s hidden services should be careful about where they click.
+If you’re scrolling through Tor’s hidden servers or anonymous servers, you should be careful about the things you click on.
 While many pages are socially acceptable or at the very least legal, such as sites for whistleblowers or Bitcoin exchanges, others are havens for disturbing, even criminal behavior.
 The cover of darkness helps rebels and monsters alike, and even naively stumbling onto a webpage containing illicit content could land you in legal trouble.
 To quote someone with their own famous and controversial reputation, “He who fights with monsters might take care lest he thereby become a monster.
 And if you gaze for long into an abyss, the abyss gazes also into you.”